barharding/School_District_Analysis/README.md

 ![Scores by Type](/resources/scores_by_type.png)

 ## Summary
 In summary academic dishonesty can not be found in the analysis above.
 If it did exist when the THS 9th grade results were removed we would have seen some sort of drop in the mean.
 Based on the evidence the mean changed by approximately 0.01% give or take in the reading and math percentages before and after.
+The overall passing percentage did not change drastically either.
+The conclusion is no dishonesty can be detected in this data set.